damlakuru55/notes-app/README.md

 * CSS3
 * JavaScript

+## How to Use

+1. Create a new note.
+2. Enter your content.
+3. Edit or remove notes whenever needed.

 ## Purpose

-This project was created to practice event handling, dynamic content rendering, and chat interface design.
+This project was created to practice CRUD operations, local browser storage, and DOM manipulation.

 ## License